Labernator/Mordheim/Border Town Burning Campaign/And so it begins.md

   - Wyrdstone Hunt
   - Traces to Emprise
   - Tainted Copse
-  - Unlocking the tomb??
+  - Unlocking the tomb
-  - Vampire Hunters??
+  - Vampire Hunters
-  - Don't wake the giant??
+  - Don't wake the giant
-  - Round-Up At The Mordheim Corral?? (needs Modification...
-Too many wyrdstones otherwise, needs an alternate way to end the game, e.g. When all boars are killed)
+  - Round-Up At The Mordheim Corral (See Errata in Houserules)

   **multiplayer scenarios**
   - Man Hunt
   - Last Orders!
   - The Enemy of my Enemy
-  - The Great Library??
+  - The Great Library
-  - The Raven Barracks??
+  - The Raven Barracks
-  - Night Of The Dead?? (needs Modification...
-Too many wyrdstones otherwise)
+  - Night Of The Dead (See Errata in Houserules)
-  - The Game??
+  - The Game
-  - Earthquake??
+  - Earthquake
-  - Merchant Square?? (needs modification...
-Rules for Pegasus)
+  - Merchant Square (See Errata in Houserules)
-  - The lost Prince??
+  - The lost Prince

   Die verbleibenden zwei oder drei Spieler wiederholen das ganze um das Szenario für den zweiten Tisch zu ermitteln.